1. Home

 Xometry’s FDM 3D printing services

-Xometry Europe offers Fused deposition modeling services online, for on-demand 3D printing projects, for both prototypes and large batches.
+Xometry Asia offers Fused deposition modeling services online, for on-demand 3D printing projects, for both prototypes and large batches.
 With a network of more than 10,000 partners worldwide, Xometry is able to deliver FDM 3D printing parts in up to 3 days.
 Upload your CAD files to Xometry Instant Quoting Engine to get an instant quote with various manufacturing options available for FDM 3D printing.